tyrobro/Gesture-Controlled-Snake-Game/README.md

 Bash
 python3 main.py
-Two windows will open: the game window (made with Pygame) and your camera feed (made with OpenCV).
+Two windows will open: the game window and your camera feed.

 The game window will show a "Press Space to Start" message.